localhost

 })

-Retrieve values from existing properties in Context and assign an new properties.
+Retrieve values from existing properties in Context and assign new properties.

-Derive assigns when request happens at transform lifecycle allowing us to "derive" create a new property from existing property.
+Derive assigns when request happens at transform lifecycle allowing us to "derive" (create new properties from existing properties).

 import { Elysia } from 'elysia'